eugulava/eugulava.github.io/_pages/about.md

 I am Ekaterina, a Ph.D. candidate in Econometrics in the Quantitative Economics Section at the [University of Amsterdam](https://ase.uva.nl/content/sections/quantitative-economics/quantitative-economics.html?origin=D4DixO%2FESbuaIXcFryAJdQ) and the [Tinbergen Institute](https://tinbergen.nl/home).
 My supervisors are [Prof. Dr. H. Peter Boswijk](https://www.uva.nl/en/profile/b/o/h.p.boswijk/h.p.boswijk.html#Profile), [Dr. Sander Barendse](https://sites.google.com/view/sanderbarendse/)  and [Dr. Paolo Gorgi](https://www.pgorgi.com/).

 Currently, I work as a part-time PhD intern at [De Nederlandsche Bank](https://www.dnb.nl/) (Dutch Central Bank) in Business Cycle & Macro Analysis Department in Economic Policy and Research Division.
+I am co-developing a suite of empirical models in the preparation of the DNB's internal monetary policy report.

 My research explores how to improve **multi-period volatility forecasts** from potentially misspecified models, which is particularly relevant in contexts where institutional constraints hinder model changes.
 Additionally, I study how to model **tail risks** using volatility and quantile regression models, as accurate assessments of these risks are essential for financial and economic stability.